NemStudio18/my_webapp_evo_ynh/doc/ADMIN.md

-# FlexWebApp Administration Guide
+# My Webapp Administration Guide

-FlexWebApp is a flexible web application framework that provides multiple deployment modes.
+My Webapp is a flexible web application framework that provides multiple deployment modes.
 This guide will help you manage your application effectively.

 ## ▶️ Getting Started

-FlexWebApp creates a clean web application structure where you can add your own content (HTML, CSS, PHP, etc.) inside `__INSTALL_DIR__/www/`.
+My Webapp creates a clean web application structure where you can add your own content (HTML, CSS, PHP, etc.) inside `__INSTALL_DIR__/www/`.
 The most common way to manage your files is through SFTP.

 ## 📁 File Management via SFTP